 A document markup language and document preparation system for the TeX typesetting program.
-In edX Studio, you can Import LaTeX Code into a Text Component.
+In edX Studio, you can import LaTeX code.

 learning management system (LMS)

 The platform that learners use to view courses, and that course team members use to manage learner enrollment, assign team member privileges, moderate discussions, and access data while the course is running.